zadarastorage/zadara-examples/k8s/rke2/README.md

 # RKE2 deployment setup

-## Prerequisites: Compute cluster
+## Prerequisites: zCompute

+* VPC:
+    * Public subnet (for the bastion VM)
-* zCompute cluster's VPC configuration - you will need to provide Terraform with the relevant resource ids:
+    * Private subnet (for the Kubernetes nodes VMs) - you will need to provide Terraform with the id
-    * Public/Private subnets should exist (for the load balancer)
-    * Security group should enable all internal traffic (using the group) as well as all traffic to/from the VPSA
+    * Security Group should enable all internal traffic (using the group)
-    * Routing to VPSA (if not on the same direct subnet range)
+* Credentials:
     * Key-Pair for the master servers - you will need to provide Terraform with the name
     * Key-Pair for the worker agents (can be the same one as the master one) - you will need to provide Terraform with the name
     * AWS programmatic credentials with admin permissions - you will need to provide Terraform/Packer with the access key & secret id

 ## Step 1: Bastion VM
 * Accessible VM (on the public subnet) with access to the private subnet (where the actual Kubernetes nodes are located)
-* You can use a dedicated key-pair or a similar one, depending on your security concerns
+* You can use a dedicated key-pair or reuse the Kubernetes master/worker one, depending on your security concerns
-* Security group should allow incoming SSH communication (port 22) from the world
+* Security Group should allow incoming SSH communication (port 22) from the world
 * Attach an elastic IP to the bastion so you can easily access it

 ## Step 2: RKE2 image (Packer)